A 2 km reroute away from the road at Tapanappa and a spur trail from Tapanappa into the Yapari Ngawanthi Cliffs campsite.

 This re-reoute applies to: Section 2: Cobbler Hill to Tapanappa

-As part of the development of the Wild South Coast Way on the Heysen Trail the Kings Head Hike spur trail into Victor Harbor has been waymarked.
-The trail branches off the main Heysen Trail at Kings Beach and heads to Kent Reserve, Victor Harbor.
+As part of the development of the Wild South Coast Way on the Heysen Trail a spur trail has been developed between Kings Head and Victor Harbor.

 Download gpx file.